DionesioJr/blue-schedule-front-vue/README.md

-# Blue Schedule - Contact Management Application
+# Blue Contacts - Contact Management Application

 ## Overview

-Blue Schedule is a modern contact management application built with Vue 3, TypeScript, and Vite.
-It provides a complete contact management solution with advanced features like favorites, photo uploads, soft delete functionality, and user settings management.
+Blue Contacts is a modern contact management application built with Vue 3, TypeScript, and Vite.
+It provides a complete contact management solution with advanced features like favorites, photo uploads, soft delete functionality, user settings management, and intelligent API integration with caching strategies.

 ## Table of Contents